bjoernsteffens/RepData_PeerAssessment1/README.md

 ### Are there differences in activity patterns between weekdays and weekends?

 Using the adjusted data set and adding the weekday and plotting one chart per Saturday and Sundday and one for the days Monday through Friday.

+Note 1: See previous charts for the daily weekday vs weekend activity patter.
+Note 2: There are two days with 0 for all measurment intervals 2012-10-02 and 2012-11-15.
+These values have been left unadjusted for assuming that the step tracker was turned on but left at home.

     stepsOrigAvg$WeekDay <- weekdays(as.Date(stepsOrigAvg$Day))